darin-m-myers/Election_Analysis/README.md

 2. The complete list of candidates who recieved votes
 3. The total number of votes each candidate won
 4. The percentage of votes each candidate won
-5. Determine the winner of the election based on popular vote.
+5. The winner of the election based on popular vote

 ## Resources
 - Data Source: election_results.csv